 What is Soft Scale?

-Soft scale insects are relatively large sap-sucking insects, measuring a tenth to a quarter of an inch long (two to six millimeters), with a distinct protective covering firmly attached to their bodies.
-Some mimic their surroundings, others produce a waxy coating that can make them resemble fluffy insect casings.
+Soft scale insects are relatively large sap-sucking insects, measuring a tenth to a quarter of an inch long (2-6 mm.), with a distinct protective covering firmly attached to their bodies.
+Some mimic their surroundings; others produce a waxy coating that can make them resemble fluffy insect casings.
 They come in a range of colors and sizes, but they all result in the same kinds of problems.

 How to Get Rid of Soft Scale